Four found guilty of jury tampering in Warwick drugs trial

 Allen, Damien Drackley, Mark Walker and Laurence Hayden were convicted of perverting the course of justice on Thursday.

-The Old Bailey heard Drackley had been promised £5,000 to influence fellow jurors back in 2018.
+The Old Bailey heard Drackley had been promised £5,000, via middleman Walker, to influence fellow jurors back in 2018.

-During the trial the 37-year-old from Nuneaton admitted speaking to his mother Lorraine Frisby about the case on a daily basis.
+During the latest trial, the 37-year-old from Nuneaton admitted speaking to his mother Lorraine Frisby about the case on a daily basis.

+The court also heard incriminating communications between the two was recorded on Drackley's mobile phone via an app.

+Frisby told her son Allen had promised to "sort" him out with "a lot more than" membership of a gym.

 Frisby, 55, from Birmingham, has previously admitted conspiracy to pervert the course of justice.

+Two days before the jury began deliberating on verdicts, Walker called her for just over seven minutes, after which she called her son, the court was told.

-The latest trial heard that jurors at Warwick Crown Court had been left puzzled when Hayden, nicknamed Del Boy, had visibly nodded and winked at Drackley as he came to give evidence.
+The Old Bailey heard that jurors at Warwick Crown Court had been left puzzled when witness Hayden, nicknamed Del Boy, had visibly nodded and winked at Drackley as he came to give evidence.

+His behaviour was reported to the judge who went on to convict Allen without a jury, jailing the 66-year-old from Coventry for 13 years.

+Cocaine with a street value of £100,000 had been seized from Allen's Jaguar car and cannabis worth £50,000 was found at his house stuffed in laundry bags.

 Allen, currently in prison, declined to attend the Old Bailey for the trial, while Hayden has fled to Spain and not returned, the court heard.

+A sixth alleged conspirator Daniel Porter, also from Birmingham, died before the trial.

-Drackley and Walker were granted bail and will be sentenced in January, alongside Frisby.
+Drackley along with Walker known as the "one-legged mechanic", were granted bail and will be sentenced in January, alongside Frisby.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk